 A sty is a bacterial infection involving one or more of the small glands near the base of your eyelashes.
 It is similar to a boil or a pimple and is often painful.

-A chalazion (shown prominently on the upper eyelid) is a bacterial infection of the oil glands just behind the base of the eyelashes.
-Although a chalazion can be painful when first developing, it may become a relatively painless swelling that feels like a small bead in your eyelid.
+A chalazion (shown prominently on the upper eyelid) is a clogged gland that has become inflamed just behind the base of the eyelashes.
+Although a chalazion can be painful when developing, it can become a relatively painless swelling that feels like a small bead in your eyelid.
 This photo shows a similar inflammation on the lower lid.

-If you have blepharitis, you may also experience:
+If you have blepharitis, you might also have:

 - Eyelash problems.
-Blepharitis can cause your eyelashes to fall out or grow abnormally (misdirected eyelashes).
+Blepharitis can cause your eyelashes to fall out, grow abnormally (misdirected eyelashes) or lose color.

 - Eyelid skin problems.
-Scarring may occur on your eyelids in response to long-term blepharitis.
-Or the eyelid edges may turn inward or outward.
+Scarring can develop on your eyelids from long-term blepharitis.
+Or the eyelid edges might turn inward or outward.

 - Sty.
 A sty is an infection that develops near the base of the eyelashes.
-The result is a painful lump on the edge (usually on the outside part) of your eyelid.
+The result is a painful lump on the edge of your eyelid.
 A sty is usually most visible on the surface of the eyelid.

 - Chalazion.
 A chalazion occurs when there's a blockage in one of the small oil glands at the margin of the eyelid, just behind the eyelashes.
-The gland can become infected with bacteria, which causes a red, swollen eyelid.
-Unlike a sty, a chalazion tends to be most prominent on the inside of the eyelid.
+This blockage causes inflammation of the gland, which makes the eyelid swell and redden.
+This can clear up or turn into a hard, nontender bump.

 - Chronic pink eye.
 Blepharitis can lead to recurrent bouts of pink eye (conjunctivitis).

 - Injury to the cornea.
-Constant irritation from inflamed eyelids or misdirected eyelashes may cause a sore (ulcer) to develop on your cornea.
-Insufficient tearing could predispose you to a corneal infection.
+Constant irritation from inflamed eyelids or misdirected eyelashes can cause a sore to develop on your cornea.
+Not having enough tears could increase your risk of a corneal infection.

 Tests and procedures used to diagnose blepharitis include:

-Self-care measures, such as washing your eyes and using warm compresses, may be the only treatment necessary for most cases of blepharitis.
-If that is not enough, your doctor may suggest prescription treatments, including:
+Self-care measures, such as washing your eyes and using warm compresses, might be all that's needed for most cases of blepharitis.
+If self-care measures aren't enough, your doctor might suggest prescription treatments, including:

 - Medications to control inflammation.
-Steroid eyedrops or ointments may help control inflammation.
-Your doctor may prescribe both antibiotic and anti-inflammatory drugs.
+Steroid eyedrops or ointments are used for this, generally only for people who don't respond to other therapies.
+Your doctor might prescribe both antibiotic and anti-inflammatory drugs.

 - Medications that affect the immune system.
-Topical cyclosporine (Restasis) is a calcineurin inhibitor that has been shown to offer relief of some signs and symptoms of blepharitis.
+Topical cyclosporine (Restasis) has been shown to offer relief of some signs and symptoms of blepharitis.

 - Treatments for underlying conditions.
-Blepharitis caused by seborrheic dermatitis, rosacea or other diseases may be controlled by treating the underlying disease.
+Blepharitis caused by seborrheic dermatitis, rosacea or other diseases might be controlled by treating the underlying disease.